-Our objective in this paper is to partially address this deficit and to develop tools to support the design of a certain type of sharing economy system.
-Specifically, we are interested in developing {\em light} algorithms that can easily be deployed on modest {IoT} platforms, and that can be used to support distributed group buying and selling of resources.
-Here, by {\em light} we mean algorithms that place low level demands on the infrastructure, both in terms of computational power available in the network, and in terms of the actuation and connectivity requirements of individual agents (consumers).
-A fundamental requirement is also that such algorithms are scale free in the sense that they can operate across a range of community sizes; from small communities of a few {consumers} to larger communities made up of very many consumers.
+Our objective in this chapter is to address this deficit partially and to develop tools to support the design of community-based prosumer markets.
+We define {\em prosumers} as agents that both produce and consume a resource \cite{Ritzer2010}.
+Specifically, we are interested in developing {\em light} algorithms that can easily be deployed on modest {IoT} platforms, and that can be used to support distributed community-wide buying and selling of resources.
+Here, by {\em light}, we mean algorithms that place low demands on the infrastructure, both in terms of computational power, and actuation and connectivity requirements of individual prosumers.
+A fundamental requirement is also that such algorithms are scale-free in the sense that they can operate across a range of community sizes; from small communities of a few prosumers to larger communities made up of very many prosumers.
 These constraints are directly related to the challenges associated with uncertainties that arise in the context of sharing economy problems.
-Typically, at any time instant, one does not know how many people are participating in the sharing scheme, whether participants can or are willing to communicate with each other (perhaps due to privacy considerations), and whether enough computational power is available to the whole network to optimally allocate resources in real-time.
-A further complication is that we would like any scheme that we develop to be backward compatible with old IoT platforms that support only basic interaction between users and infrastructure.
-Thus, there is considerable interest in developing {\em light} algorithms that place only modest demands on infrastructure, yet can be used to implement complex policies in the face of the aforementioned uncertainties.
+Typically, at any time instant, one does not know how many prosumers are participating in the sharing scheme; whether prosumers can or are willing to communicate with each other (perhaps due to privacy considerations), and whether enough computational power is available to the whole network to allocate resources in real-time optimally.
+A further complication is that we would like any scheme that we develop to be backward compatible with old IoT platforms that support only essential interaction between prosumers and infrastructure.
+Thus, there is considerable interest in developing {\em light} algorithms that place only modest demands on infrastructure, yet can be used to implement complex policies in the face of the uncertainties mentioned above.

-Given this context, we are particularly interested in situations where communities come together to simultaneously purchase and sell related commodities.
-Such systems arise, for example, in energy systems where agents both produce and consume energy, such agents are called {\em prosumers} \cite{Ritzer2010, Moret2018, Agnew2015}.
+Given this context, we are particularly interested in situations where communities come together to purchase and sell related commodities simultaneously.
+Such systems arise, for example, in energy systems where agents (prosumers) both produce and consume energy \cite{Ritzer2010, Moret2018, Agnew2015}.

-\section{Prosumer markets and communities}
+\section{Prosumer Markets and Communities}